-The May Plan anticipates the receipt of \$1.2 billion during fiscal years 2015 through 2017 from the sale of the remaining taxi medallions on the assumption that the DAP will be approved in a timely manner.34 (OSC estimates that sale proceeds could be \$400 million higher based on the strength of medallion sales during FY 2014.)
-The City has overcome a number of hurdles in its efforts to sell the remaining 1,600 taxi medallions, and the process is nearly complete.
+The June Plan anticipates the receipt of \$1.2 billion during fiscal years 2015 through 2017 from the sale of the remaining taxi medallions, on the assumption that the DAP will be approved in a timely manner.30 (OSC estimates that sale proceeds could be \$400 million higher based on the strength of medallion sales during FY 2014.)
+The City has overcome a number of hurdles in its efforts to sell the remaining 1,600 taxi medallions, and State approval is expected shortly.